 - 1. Plot resistance vs. temperature for the warming portion of your data.
-(Delete any extraneous data before making your final plot.) - 2.
-In this experiment, the transition typically takes place over a range of about 5 K. Make your best estimate for the transition temperatures for each of your samples.
-How do they compare with published values? - (a) You can sometimes improve your estimate of $T_c$ by fitting a straight line to curve shortly above the transition and extrapolating back to R = 0.

-- (b) Note that the value for $Bi_2Sr_2Ca{n-1}Cu_nO_9$ depends on the n value.
-The samples supplied by Colorado superconductor are designed to be mostly n=3, but likely have a modest amount of n=2 as well.
+Delete any extraneous data before making your final plot. - 2.
+In this experiment, the transition typically takes place over a range of about 5 K. Make your best estimate for the transition temperatures for your sample.
+How does it compare with published value? - (a) You can sometimes improve your estimate of T_c by fitting a straight line to curve shortly above the transition and extrapolating back to R = 0. - (b) No formal uncertainty analysis is required, but you should give an estimate of your uncertainty in the critical temperature, and discuss the observations that support your estimate. - (c) Note that the value for $Bi_2Sr_2Ca{n-1}Cu_nO_9$ depends on the n value.
+The samples supplied by Colorado superconductor are designed to be mostly n = 3, but likely have a modest amount of n = 2 as well.
 This will likely lead to a much broader transition.
-Is that consistent with your observations? - (c) Though you can search for published values through the "Web of Science" through the Lafayette library home page, you may find it difficult to wade through all the citations.
+Is that consistent with your observations? - (d) Though you can search for published values through the "Web of Science" through the Lafayette library home page, you may find it difficult to wade through all the citations.
 The Wikipedia references for "BSCCO" and "YBCO" are pretty helpful.
-A relatively recent CRC Handbook of Chemistry and Physics (available in room HSC-033) also has tabulated values for many superconducting compounds.
+A relatively recent CRC Handbook of Chemistry and Physics (available in room HSC-042) also has tabulated values for many superconducting compounds.
 Finally, the "Experiment Guide" posted on Moodle has many more details. - 3.
 Initially, the sample warmed very slowly.
 However, as soon as it reached the transition temperature, the temperature rose more rapidly.
 Why do you think that is?